Skip to content

 LAMMPS can exploit multiple GPUs, although the performance scaling depends heavily on the particular system, so each user should run benchmarks for their particular use-case.
 While not every LAMMPS forcefield/fix are available for GPU, a vast majority is, and more are added with each new version.
 Check the LAMMPS documentation for GPU compatibility with a specific command.

-For example, the following script will run a LAMMPS MD job using 2 GPUs
+For example, the following script will run a LAMMPS MD job using 2 GPUs, 1 MPI thread per GPU:

 #!/bin/bash --login